 Part of the difficulty with comparing your mixes to other mixes lies with subjectivity.
 We all consume art differently.
 My favorite movie might have tanked at the box office, and the album you adore might sound like falling trash cans to me.
 Who’s to say we’re wrong or right about our preferences?
 If you’re happy with your mix, why should it matter if it lacks the “fidelity” of a professionally produced hit?

 In truth, it doesn’t matter, unless you want to reach a wider audience.
-Even if art is subjective, certain things have wider appeal than others.
+Even if art is subjective, certain things have a wider appeal than others.
 Most people agree that Abbey Road features brilliant songwriting and production for its time, even if a minority of listeners hate the record.
 You might love your mixes, but you have to consider how others will receive them if you’re trying to gain a following, big or small.

 This is how certain techniques become “industry standard.”
 There are ways of doing things that most professionals agree on.
 For instance, using a DAW like Pro Tools, Logic Pro, or something similar, implementing certain plugins for EQ, compression, limiting, etc., and mastering your tracks.
 You don’t have to do any of these things, but if you want to compete with the pros, you do.
 Don’t worry about losing the integrity of the art.
 These standard techniques simply help enhance the art.
 How you use them is still up to you.
-So yes, art is subjective, but there are ways of creating art objectively more efficient than others that will likely help garner broader appeal.
+So yes, art is subjective, but there are ways of creating art objectively more efficiently than others that will likely help garner broader appeal.

 Maintaining perspective when comparing your mixes